olimorris/onedarkpro.nvim/README.md

 #### Specifying new colors

-New colors may be defined which will then be merged into the theme's color palette:
+New colors may be created which will then be merged into a theme's color palette:

 ```lua
 colors = {